Firing angle of SCR

 Mathematical analysis of firing angle

-The circuit diagram shown above is that of a load connected to an AC supply through an SCR.
-Here the load is a lamp as shown.
-Now, during the positive half cycle of the AC supply, the SCR gets forward-biased as the anode A and the cathode K are connected to the positive and negative voltage terminals respectively.
+The circuit diagram depicted above shows a load connected to an AC supply via an SCR.
+In this setup, the load is represented by a lamp.
+During the positive half cycle of the AC supply, the SCR becomes forward-biased because the anode (A) is connected to the positive voltage terminal, and the cathode (K) is connected to the negative voltage terminal.

 Even though the SCR is forward-biased, it doesn’t allow conduction as its gate terminal has not been supplied.
-To allow conduction through the SCR, switch S1 is closed thus allowing a suitable current to flow to the gate terminal.
-RG and RGk are the gate voltage limiting resistance as the required voltage required for triggering (i.e, activating or supplying) the gate terminal is very small.
-The diode D1 ensures that a positive trigger voltage appears at the gate terminal.
+To allow conduction through the SCR, switch S1 is closed, thus allowing a suitable current to flow to the gate terminal.
+RG and RGk are the gate voltage limiting resistors, as the voltage required for triggering (i.e., activating or supplying) the gate terminal is very small.
+The diode D1 ensures a positive trigger voltage appears at the gate terminal.

-Now, at a particular instant of time let’s say t1, the switch S1 is closed and thus the SCR begins to conduct.
-The SCR will therefore keep on conducting for the duration from the instant t1 till the end of the positive half cycle.
-The figure given below is that of the source AC voltage.
-The shaded region within the positive half-cycles represent the duration for which the SCR conducts.
+Now, at a particular instant of time, let’s say t1, the switch S1 is closed, and thus, the SCR begins to conduct.
+The SCR will, therefore, keep on conducting for the duration from instant t1 until the end of the positive half cycle.
+The figure given below shows the source AC voltage.
+The shaded region within the positive half cycles represents the duration for which the SCR is conducted.

 firing angle of SCR